Skip to content

 IMG_4294

-This statue stands in front of the Museum of Contemporary Art in Belém, Lisboa.
-Laying a little bit outside of the city core Belém is an important cultural area.
-We slept in Belém for the first nights and it was perfect to discover the sights here, like the Mosteiro dos Jeronimos (a beautiful monastery of the 16th century and World Heritage – see down below – ) and the Torre de Belem (tower from the same century and symbol of the city).
+This statue stands before the Museum of Contemporary Art in Belém, Lisboa.
+Laying a little bit outside of the city core, Belém is an important cultural area.
+We slept in Belém for the first nights, and it was perfect to discover the sights here, like the Mosteiro dos Jeronimos (a beautiful monastery of the 16th century and World Heritage – see down below – ) and the Torre de Belem (tower from the same century and symbol of the city).

 IMG_1157

-A birdview of Belém.
-You see the mentioned monastry.
-Once Belém was situated outside of the city and after the earthquake of 1755 there were ideas of rebuilding the destroyed Lisboa in Belém, which did not suffer as much from the catastrophy.
+A bird view of Belém.
+You see the mentioned monastery.
+Once, Belém was situated outside the city.
+After the earthquake of 1755, there were ideas of rebuilding the destroyed Lisboa in Belém, which did not suffer as much from the catastrophe.

 IMG_1210

 One must love these precious yellow trams.
 Especially the ones going from the lower parts of the city to the higher parts.
-The view is amazing, the atmosphere unique.
-Basically the center of Lisboa can be diveded into a valley (Baixa) laying between two hills (Bairro Alto – seen here – and Alfama), the trams connecting them.
+The view is fantastic, and the atmosphere is unique.
+The center of Lisboa can be dived into a valley (Baixa) between two hills (Bairro Alto – seen here – and Alfama), the trams connecting them.
 A line crossing all these neighborhoods is Number 28.

 IMG_1667

-In the background you see the bridge of 25 de Abril, connecting the independent city of Alamada with Lisboa.
-It is a suspension bridge and often compared to the Golden Gate bridge.
-In fact it was build by the same company and constructed in a similar style because of the thread of earthquakes both cities are constantly facing.
+In the background, you see the 25 de Abril bridge connecting the independent city of Alameda with Lisboa.
+It is a suspension bridge often compared to the Golden Gate Bridge.
+In fact, it was built by the same company and constructed in a similar style because of the thread of earthquakes both cities are constantly facing.

 IMG_4447

-While the earthquake of 1755 could be felt in Porto too the city was not destroyed and so are the houses much older.
-But besides of that the buildings of the city seem narrower and have an own charme different of Lisboa.
+While the earthquake of 1755 could be felt in Porto, too, the city was not destroyed, and so are the houses much older.
+But besides that, the city’s buildings seem narrower and have a charm different from Lisboa.

 1 17 18